 I’m sitting in a Starbucks, trying my best to avoid looking like a hipster while sipping coffee and doing my monthly points/miles check-up.

 I’ve done this dozens of times now so I have the entire process down to a science.
-I even copy and paste the same email scripts for closing credit cards.
+I even copy and paste the same email scripts for changing credit cards.
 (I’ll share these with you in a future post).

 One of the things I love to do with 10xT is show you some of the amazing results that my readers have achieved with very little time and effort.